dell/csm-docs/content/v2/deployment/offline/drivers/_index.md

 Multiple Linux-based systems may be required to create and process an offline bundle for use.
 * One Linux-based system, with Internet access, will be used to create the bundle.
 This involved the user cloning a git repository hosted on github.com and then invoking a script that utilizes `docker` or `podman` to pull and save container images to file.
 * One Linux-based system, with access to an image registry, to invoke a script that uses `docker` or `podman` to restore container images from file and push them to a registry
+* RedHat credentials to pull `openshift4/ose-kube-rbac-proxy-rhel9` image from `registry.redhat.io` (This registry does not support unauthenticated access)

 If one Linux system has both Internet access and access to an internal registry, that system can be used for both steps.